Yellow weather warning issued for wind in various areas of Yorkshire this weekend

-Yorkshire weather: Yellow weather warning issued for wind across Yorkshire this weekend including Leeds, York, Hull, Sheffield, Bradford, Middlesbrough, Wakefield, Scarborough and Whitby
+Storm Isha: Yellow weather warning issued for wind across Yorkshire this weekend as storm Isha hits the UK including Leeds, York, Hull, Sheffield, Bradford, Middlesbrough, Wakefield, Scarborough and Whitby

 Strong winds may bring disruption to travel and utilities across parts of the UK on Sunday (January 21) and early Monday (January 21).